- Leflunomide oral tablet is available as a generic drug and a brand-name drug. Brand name: Arava.

 - Leflunomide only comes as a tablet you take by mouth.

-- Leflunomide is used to treat active rheumatoid arthritis.
-It can help reduce the pain in your joints and help you perform daily tasks better.
+- Leflunomide oral tablet is used to treat active rheumatoid arthritis.

 - This drug has black box warnings.
 A black box warning is the most serious warning from the Food and Drug Administration (FDA).
 A black box warning alerts doctors and patients about drug effects that may be dangerous.